 - German sources vary between four thousand and nine thousand D-Day casualties on 6 June—a range of 125 percent.
 Field Marshal Erwin Rommel’s report for all of June cited killed, wounded, and missing of some 250,000 men, including twenty-eight generals.

 By early July the Allied armies had captured 41,000 German troops while sustaining 60,771 casualties, including 8,975 dead.
-French losses in the Normandy campaign have been calculated at fifteen thousand civilian dead.
+French losses in the Normandy campaign have been calculated at fifteen thousand civilians dead.

 The total number of casualties that occurred during Operation Overlord, from June 6 (the date of D-Day) to August 30 (when German forces retreated across the Seine) was over 425,000 Allied and German troops.
 This figure includes over 209,000 Allied casualties: